-Disabled patrons requiring more extensive assistance may be referred to the Bob Murphy Access Center (BMAC) (formerly known as Disabled Student Services for better accommodation.
+Disabled patrons requiring more extensive assistance may be referred to the Bob Murphy Access Center (BMAC) (formerly known as Disabled Student Services) for better accommodation.

 The University Library continues to develop resources to meet current ADA standards to ensure equal access to information for students with disabilities.

-Webster's Students Braille Dictionary is available in the Disabled Students Study Room, Lower Level, Room 9.
+Webster's Students Braille Dictionary is available in the Disabled Students Study Room, Lower Level, Room 013.
 All elevators are equipped with signs in Braille type.
-Additionally, the Children's Literature Collection, 2nd Floor, contains braille translations of selected original works.
+The Children's Literature Collection, 2nd Floor, contains braille translations of selected original works.
 Audiobooks are available via Overdrive/Libby.

 The Spidell Technology Center on the 1st Floor has more than 200 state-of-the-art computers for students, featuring Microsoft Office, internet applications, access to 180+ electronic research databases, Adobe Reader, and course specific applications.
-Screen reading software and text enlarging software are available on any Spidell Technology Center computer.
+Screen reading software and text enlarging software (Jaws, Kurzweil and Zoomtext) are available on any Spidell Technology Center computer.
 A computer on a height adjustable table is also available in the Spidell Technology Center next to the Quick Access computers.

 In case of an emergency, persons with disabilities should utilize the campus emergency phones.
 In case of an evacuation, persons with disabilities that limit their ability to evacuate the building should go to the elevator lobby areas on each floor.
 These areas have been designated as emergency sanctuary points, with identifying signs posted at each location.
 Campus emergency personnel will assist disabled persons in evacuating the library building.